daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Main Targets
 1. Foster [decentralized digital assets and protocols](https://www.investopedia.com/decentralized-finance-defi-5113835) on the the Web3 Internet.
-2. Guarantee [financial independence](https://en.wikipedia.org/wiki/Financial_independence) to the fund's founder.
+2. Guarantee [financial independence](https://en.wikipedia.org/wiki/Financial_independence) to the founder.
-3. Seek [capital appreciation](https://www.investopedia.com/terms/c/capitalappreciation.asp) of assets under management.
+3. Seek [capital appreciation](https://www.investopedia.com/terms/c/capitalappreciation.asp) of crypto assets.

 ## Transparency
 ### Disclosure
-All transactions related to this fund are recorded on public blockchains.
+- All transactions related to this fund are recorded on public, decentralized and open-source blockchains (Bitcoin, Ethereum and Solana).
+- High volatility on cryptocurrency markets should always be expected and accounted for the unstable value of assets.
+- Less than 10% of the fund's total value in Euros (€) will be withdrawn and rewarded to the manager every 6 months (upcoming due date: December 31).
 ### Source of Income
-Hard work that may or may not be done with human body parts but without life insurance, work contract or legal rights.
+Underpaid hard labor that may be done with human body parts but without life insurance, work contract or legal rights.
-Otherwise, it might consist of monetary gifts or crypto airdrops.
+Otherwise, income might originate from monetary gifts or crypto airdrops.
 ### Disclaimer
 Nothing on this website constitutes investment, accounting or legal advice or is a recommendation that you purchase, sell or hold any cryptocurrency or other investment or that you pursue any investment style or strategy.